 Running the air conditioner all day would be pretty pricey, but even just an hour or two can make a world of difference.
 Like with the exhaust fans, oscillating fans in other rooms can help to circulate the air and make the whole process much more effective.

 Step 3: Don’t Panic

 Despite all the hassles that come with the rainy season, one fact remains true through it all - daily life in Japan carries on regardless of the weather.
-You can’t avoid it entirely, but with a little planning and forethought, you can make the experience much more tolerable.
-If your vacation to Japan happens to fall within this window of time, don’t cancel that flight just yet.
+You can’t avoid it entirely, but you can make the experience much more tolerable with a little planning and forethought.
+So if your vacation to Japan happens to fall within this window of time, don’t cancel that flight just yet.

 You may hear the words “rainy season” and picture a never-ending torrential downpour, but that’s simply not the case.
 In fact, many days will see no rain at all.
 At worst, the weather during this time of year can be described as inconvenient.
 Negative aspects aside, there is actually a silver lining to these rain clouds.

 1. Fewer Crowds